ELCHILEN0/Supernaturals/README.md

    - Spells:
      - Scent: Track a player for 5 MINUTES.
 Requires 500 Power + 1 COMPASS.
      - Train: Summon a wolf.
 Requires 50 Power + 4 BONE.
+* Mage
+   - Power: 500
+     - 200% at all times.
+   - Spells:
+     - Freeze: Freeze a player in ICE for 20 seconds in ice.
+Requires 150 Power + 1 COMPASS.
+     - Combust: Track a player for 5 MINUTES.
+Requires 500 Power + 1 COMPASS.
+     - IceWalk: Summon a wolf.
+Requires 50 Power + 4 BONE.